Climate change and cities: Urban resilience

 Further, another important component of these systems is bounce-back ability.
 In the instance where dangerous climatic events affect these urban centers, recovering or "bouncing-back" is of great importance.
 In fact, in most disaster studies, urban resilience is often defined as "the capacity of a city to rebound from destruction."
 This idea of bounce-back for urban systems is also engrained in governmental literature of the same topic.
-For example, the former government's first Intelligence and Security Coordinator of the United States described urban resilience as "the capacity to absorb shocks and to bounce back into functioning shape, or at the least, sufficient resilience to prevent...system collapse."
+For example, the former government's first Intelligence and Security Coordinator of the United Kingdom described urban resilience as "the capacity to absorb shocks and to bounce back into functioning shape, or at the least, sufficient resilience to prevent...system collapse."
 Keeping these quotations in mind, bounce-back discourse has been and should continue to be an important part of urban climate resiliency framework.
-Other theorists have critiqued this idea of bounce-back, citing this as privileging the status quo, rather advocating the notion of ‘bouncing forward’, permitting system evolution and improvement.
+Other theorists have critiqued this idea of bounce-back, citing this as privileging the status quo, rather advocating the notion of 'bouncing forward', permitting system evolution and improvement.

 The next element of urban climate resiliency focuses on the social agents (also described as social actors) present in urban centers.
 Many of these agents depend on the urban centers for their very existence, so they share a common interest of working towards protecting and maintaining their urban surroundings.
 Agents in urban centers have the capacity to deliberate and rationally make decisions, which plays an important role in climate resiliency theory.
 One cannot overlook the role of local governments and community organizations, which will be forced to make key decisions with regards to organizing and delivering key services and plans for combating the impending effects of climate change.
-Perhaps most importantly, these social agents must increase their capacities with regards to the notions of “resourcefulness and responsiveness.
+Perhaps most importantly, these social agents must increase their capacities with regards to the notions of "resourcefulness and responsiveness.
 Responsiveness refers to the capacity of social actors and groups to organize and re-organize, as well as the ability to anticipate and plan for disruptive events.
 Resourcefulness refers to the capacity of social actors in urban centers to mobilize varying assets and resources in order to take action.
 Urban centers will be able to better fend for themselves in the heat of climatic disturbances when responsiveness and resourcefulness is collectively achieved in an effective manner.